ManLikeTeetos/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago : Create a script that removes all letters c and C from input.
 21-reverse: Write a script that reverse its input.
-22-users_and_homes : Displays all users and their file directories, sorted by users
+22-users_and_homes : Displays all users and their file directories, sorted by users 100-empty_casks : A command that finds all empty files and directories in the current directory and all sub-directories.